verhas/pyama/README.md

 sample above I had to replace `run_py` with `run__py` otherwise pyama was recognizing it as something it could process.)

+## Precooked handlers

+Pyama comes with an ever expanding list of pre cooked handlers.
+These are

+* [snippet handler](./doc/snippet.md) can recognize code snippets in program source files and can copy these into documentation files (especially into markdown files)

+* [javahandler](./doc/javahandler.md) can create constructors, setters, getters, `equals` and `hashCode` methods as well as `toString` in Java classes.

+* [licensehandler](./doc/licensehandler.md) can check that each file has a license text at the start of it and inserts the license text if it was not there or updates the text if it changed in a separate sample license file

 ## More documentation

 If you have the segment handlers and can run python code and you are satisfied then there is no point to read on.
-The application can be installed with minimal python infrastucture knowledge and the `run.py` can easily be created without really understanding python.
+The application can be installed with minimal python infrastructure knowledge and the `run.py` can easily be created without really understanding python.

 However if you need something that is not available and want to write segment handler(s)